1. United States/

 To stay up to date and avoid guesswork, use the to explore local rules, discover popular waters, and see what other anglers are catching across United States.

-Some of the most popular species anglers target in Missouri, United States include White crappie, Smallmouth bass, and Largemouth bass.
+Some of the most popular species anglers target in Missouri, United States include Bluegill, Smallmouth bass, and Largemouth bass.
 The best species often depend on season, water type, and location within the country.

 For more detailed, real-time insights, the shows which species are being caught near you and what baits are working best across United States.